BuildOnViction/docs/docs/wp-and-research/privacy.md

 As long as send transactions are made to the privacy contract, the latter allows TOMO holders to send/receiver TOMO to/from others without showing the transaction amount within it.
-Fanxipang transactions are like Monero transactions but in a smart contract on the very fast blockchain TomoChain.
+TomoP transactions are like Monero transactions but in a smart contract on the very fast blockchain TomoChain.

 Typically, funds flow as follows: